 Each year we ask a number of primary producers to test proposed questions for the agricultural collections to ensure they can be readily understood and easily completed.
 In addition, we rely on information provided through your comments on the back of the forms.
 Your contributions are encouraged and valued and we make use of them where possible.

-A consultation process is conducted each year to identify potential emerging topics for inclusion for the annual agricultural sample surveys and for the five-yearly Agricultural Census.
+A consultation process is conducted each year to identify potential emerging topics for inclusion for the annual agricultural sample surveys and for the Agricultural Census.
 For more information, please contact us.